fplab/ui-for-pl/src/language-usability.rst

   * Paper: The Implications of Method Placement on API Learnability ..

-Testing how to best design APIs is immensely difficult, as the numerous API design decisions all affect the overall usability interdependently :cite:`myers2016improving`.
+Testing API design is difficult, as the numerous API design decisions all affect the overall usability interdependently :cite:`myers2016improving`.
 Testing the high-level and global design decisions is often intractable because of this.
-Most user studies in API usability examine a specific aspect of API design :cite:`stylos2007usability` :cite:`stylos2008implications`.
+Most user studies in API usability examine a specific aspect of API design :cite:`stylos2007usability` :cite:`stylos2008implications` :cite:`ellis2007factory`.

 .. container:: bib-item

   .. bibliography:: api-usability.bib
     :filter: key == 'stylos2007usability'

-  This paper examines the impact of requiring parameters in objects' constructors on usability.
+  This paper examines the usability implications of class constructor parameters.
   The study in this paper showed that developers strongly preferred and were more effective with APIs that did not require parameters in object constructors.
 This contradicted the belief that object constructor parameters would "self-document"